 In the configuration file you set a number of different things like the com port your radio is using and

 the speed, probably the default 38400 Baud, how the ATU works, manual or automatic.
 The program itself contains a large number of simple to use functions to tune the radio, change bands, set repeater channels, save and reload channels,create CTCSS tones or DCS codes and much more.
 The package also contains a program called find my radio which will automatically find the com port and speed of your radio and write this information into the configuration file for you.

 As an example of how the

 program works if you press the F key then you are in frequency mode and the program will voice the mode and exact frequency.
 If you tune the radio with the cursor keys or the tuning knob on the radio and stop on a station then hitting F will again announce the mode and frequency.
 If you hit the B key the program is in band change mode and you can go up or down the bands using the cursor keys or jump to a band of choice with the number keys.
 All of these single key controls are explained in the PDF file which is part of the download and you can also download an MP3 file and hear an explanation of how the program works and a demo.

-the first is that MP3 file as a demo of FTTALK (a slightly older version), the second is a zip file with the V2.5 package for Yaesu Transceivers which contains the folder with the complete package of program, config file, User manual, CTCSS and DCS codelists and a menu items table.
-Please note that Windows Defender can produce a false positive with version 2.
-There is no virus and you can add the TSTALK folder to the Defender exclusion list or tell Defender to restore it and it will run normally.
-If you don't want to do this then below there is also a copy of V1.9 but of course without the added V2 features.
+the first is that MP3 file as a demo of my TALK programs which all work in the same way and the second is a zip file with the V1.6 package for Yaesu Transceivers which contains the folder with the complete package of program, config file, User manual, CTCSS and DCS codelists and a menu items table.
+Please note that Windows Defender can produce a false positive with version 3.
+There is no virus and you can add the FT TALK folder to the Defender exclusion list or tell Defender to restore it and it will run normally, read the document Getting Started which is linked below.
+If you don't want to do this then below there is also a copy of V1.9 but of course without the added V3 features